uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/glossary.rst

         **Example:** row-major format, where elements are stored row by row

     Data type
-        An integral or a floating-point type used to physically store the data.
+        An attribute of data used by a compiler to store and access them.
+        Includes size in bytes, encoding principles, and available operations (in terms of a programming language).

         **Examples:** int32_t, float, double